-LogMeIn for iPad and iPhone review
+LogMeIn for iPad/iPhone full review

 LogMeIn is an iOS app that allows users to access and remotely control work and home computers via iPhone, iPod touch and ideally iPad, anywhere you have an Internet connection.
 Aimed essentially at business users, it also has much wider appeal.
 Set-up is simple and requires users to pair the free iOS app with any computer, although that computer needs to be on, or at least woken from sleep to be seen.
 Hardly environmentally friendly, it's also not ideal if you have sensitive information on your main computer you don't want your colleagues or family to see.
 Accessing your computer and files via pinch-screen navigation and gestures seems strange at first and does require some effort to adjust to.
 On the smaller iPhone and iPod touch screen interacting with your virtual desktop isn't always a precise process and we noticed the occasional lag.
 The iPad is a much more friendly and tactile option, which with a little effort makes for a productive and fairly speedy workflow.
 Additionally, users can temporarily change the display resolution of whichever computer they’re trying to access to improve the iOS experience.